Jay Leiderman

 Jason Scott "Jay" Leiderman (April 12, 1971 - September 7, 2021) was an American criminal defense lawyer based in Ventura, California.
-The Atlantic Magazine called Leiderman the "Hacktivist's Advocate" for his work defending hacker-activists accused of computer crimes, or so-called "Hacktivism" especially people associated with Anonymous.
+The Atlantic Magazine called Leiderman the "Hacktivist's Advocate" for his work defending hacktivists accused of computer crimes, Including persons associated with Anonymous.
 BuzzFeed called Leiderman "The Maserati-Driving Deadhead Lawyer Who Stands Between Hackers And Prison" and stated he was "A medical marijuana and criminal defense lawyer from Southern California [who] has made himself into the country's leading defender of hackers."

-He was named to the top 100 criminal defense lawyers by the National Trial Lawyers.
-Leiderman was also featured in a video about his life and work on CNN's Great Big Story and appeared in the movie "The Hacker Wars."
+Leiderman was featured in a video about his life and work on CNN's Great Big Story and appeared in the movie "The Hacker Wars."
 Leiderman was certified as a criminal law specialist by the California Board of Legal Specialization in 2006.

 Leiderman spends much of his time defending the kinds of clients Matlock might turn down on a good day and keeping Ventura's marijuana professionals out of trouble.

 Other noteworthy cases Leiderman defended include People v.
 Diaz, which went to the California Supreme Court and made law on the ability of police to search a cell phone, Louis Gonzalez, who was falsely accused of rape, attempted murder and torture by the mother of his child and was jailed for 83 days before he was released and ultimately found factually innocent, the Andrew Luster or so-called Max Factor heir habeas corpus proceeding, wherein his sentence was reduced by 74 years the first-ever trial of medical marijuana defendants in San Luis Obispo County, California County, and Leiderman represented the lead defendant in Ventura County, California's first concentrated Mexican Mafia prosecution.
 Leiderman represented journalist Matthew Keys who was found guilty on all charges against him in 2015.
 Leiderman was the lead trial attorney for Jonathan Koppenhaver, also known as War Machine, who was convicted of savagely beating and raping his girlfriend, porn star Christy Mack.